-On the occasion that I have unspoken for knives that I am able to offer for sale you will find them on my Instagram feed and Facebook page, it is much easier to be reactive there and it gives you, the customer, the opportunity to ask questions about the offerings.
+On the occasion that I have unspoken for knives that I am able to offer for sale you will generally find them on my Instagram feed and Facebook page, it is much easier to be reactive there and it gives you, the customer, the opportunity to ask questions about the offerings.

 There are links to all my social accounts below, please follow in order to keep a lookout.